clumio-code/terraform-provider-clumio/docs/resources/policy.md

 - `advanced_settings` (Block Set) Additional operation-specific policy settings. (see [below for nested schema](#nestedblock--operations--advanced_settings))
 - `backup_aws_region` (String) The region in which this backup is stored.
 This might be used for cross-region backup.
 Possible values are AWS region string, for example: `us-east-1`, `us-west-2`, ....
 If no value is provided, it defaults to in-region (the asset's source region).
 - `backup_window_tz` (Block Set) The start and end times for the customized backup window that reflects the user-defined timezone. (see [below for nested schema](#nestedblock--operations--backup_window_tz))
+- `slas` (Block Set) The service level agreement (SLA) for the policy.
+A policy can include one or more SLAs.
+For example, a policy can retain daily backups for a month each, and monthly backups for a year each. (see [below for nested schema](#nestedblock--operations--slas))
-- `timezone` (String) The time zone for the operation-specific policy, in IANA format.
+- `timezone` (String) The time zone for the policy, in IANA format.
 For example: `America/Los_Angeles`, `America/New_York`, `Etc/UTC`, etc. For more information, see the Time Zone Database (https://www.iana.org/time-zones) on the IANA website.

 <a id="nestedblock--operations--advanced_settings"></a>
 ### Nested Schema for `operations.advanced_settings`